The Shame Just Drained

-The Shame Just Drained or The Shame Just Drained: The Vanda & Young Collection Vol. 1 is a compilation album consisting of studio outtakes, songs from the scrapped 2nd album for United Artist Records, demos and rarities by Australian rock band The Easybeats.
+The Shame Just Drained or The Shame Just Drained: The Vanda & Young Collection Vol. 1 is a compilation album consisting of studio outtakes, songs from Vigil, the scrapped second album for United Artist Records, demos and rarities by the Australian rock band The Easybeats.

 The Vanda & Young Collection and Release

 Despite the album's subheading of The Vanda & Young Collection Vol. 1, there has yet to be a second volume released.
-In 1976 Albert Productions released a compilation album titled The Vanda & Young Story Volume 1.
-This album featured the same font as on The Shame Just Drained drained cover.
+In 1976, Albert Productions released a compilation album titled The Vanda & Young Story Volume 1.
+This album has the same font as on The Shame Just Drained cover.
 Like The Shame Just Drained, The Vanda & Young Story also did not have a second volume released.
-The album was first released on October 10, 1977 by Albert Productions.
+The album was first released on October 10, 1977, by Albert Productions.
 It was later reissued by Repertoire Records and included nine more tracks.

 Track listing

 All songs written by Harry Vanda & George Young except as noted.